cassianoheitor1993/Subtitler-VideoPlayer-App/README.md

 5. **Start a Local Network Cast**:
    1. Load a video and let playback begin.
    2. Open the **Cast** menu (or right-click the video) and choose **Start HTTP Cast**.
-   3. Share the displayed URL (default `http://<your-ip>:8080/`) with another device and open it in VLC or a compatible player.
+   3. Share the displayed URL (default `http://<your-ip>:8080/`) with another device and open it in VLC, a browser, or the Android CastPlayer client.
    4. Use **Stop Cast** from the same menu to terminate the stream.
+      - Tip: Cast sessions now transcode to 1080p H.264 (8-bit, High Profile Level 4.1) with stereo AAC audio for broad device compatibility.
+4K Dolby Vision sources may take up to 60 seconds before the manifest appears.
+If a cast fails, check `logs/cast_failures/` for the captured FFmpeg logs and metadata.

 ## Configuration